SciML/DiffEqDocs.jl/docs/src/features/low_dep.md

 instead of the full `using DifferentialEquations`.
 Note that due to the way Julia dependencies work, any internal function in the package will work.
 The only dependencies you need to explicitly `using` are the functions you are specifically calling.
-Thus this method can be used to determine all of the DiffEq packages you are using.
+Thus, this method can be used to determine all of the DiffEq packages you are using.